How to make a legally valid contract

 Verbal and written contracts

-It’s possible to have either a verbal or a written contract agreement, and either can technically be legal.
-There are many cases of verbal contracts holding up in court, but it is by no means guaranteed.
+It’s possible to have either a verbal or a written contract agreement, which can technically be legal.

 It is inadvisable to rely on verbal contracts as they are far more difficult to prove, making them a much riskier option even if the agreement is casual in nature.

-Written contracts are by far the most certain way to ensure that your agreement will be valid in legal terms.
 Something that is always necessary with a written contract is for all parties to sign it.

-A signature is a legally-recognized way to formally accept the contents of the contract and bind yourself to its obligations.
+A signature is a legally recognized way to formally accept the contents of the contract and bind yourself to its obligations.

 At the end of the day, legal services and lawyers are the people who best understand how to make a contract legally valid.
-They can navigate the often confusing legalese that is typically used in contracts.

 How should a contract be signed?